 The Student Governing Board is collectively the highest decision-making body of SAMRU and is a policy-making Board of Directors for the Students’ Association of Mount Royal University.
 As such, all Governors have a clearly defined governance role that focuses on the organization as a whole.
 The Student Governing Board has 14 seats, each of which is entitled to a single vote at Board meetings.

 To find out more about the benefits of being a Governor, please click here.

 The Student Governing Board is made up of 14 governors who each have a single vote, as well as 5 ex-officio members who do not have a vote: the 4 members of the Representation Executive Council (President, Vice-President Academic, Vice-President External, Vice-President Student Life) and the SAMRU Executive Director.
 The ex-officio members act as advisors to the board in the areas of representation (Representation Executive Council) and operations and finance (Executive Director).

 Board Governors are elected at the Annual General Meeting in the fall semester to serve two years on the Board.
 The members of the Representation Executive Council are elected in the Winter semester for a one-year term.
 The role of the Representation Executive Council is to carry out representative and executive functions of Mount Royal University’s student government.
 For more information on the Representation Executive Council, please click here.

-If you’d like to know more about what your elected student Governors are doing on a regular basis, you can view their monthly reports.
-These reports detail any work group activity and SAMRU initiatives that the Governors have been involved in, and list each Governor’s meeting attendance.
+If you’d like to know more about what your elected student Governors are doing on a regular basis, you can view their meeting minutes.

 Phone: (403) 440-6405